Overall Record: 253-193/19 Record at Ole Miss: 203-185/16

 2010, 2012 ITA South Region Coach of the Year

 He's won two national championships in Division II and led a team to the SEC West Championship.
 He's coached numerous All-Americans and All-SEC players.
 His teams are notorious for excellence in the classroom.
-Mark Beyers has accomplished a lot in 16 years as a head coach, and with five of the top six returning from last year's squad and a talented recruiting class, the Rebels are primed to make some noise nationally in 2015.
+Mark Beyers has accomplished a lot in 19 years as a head coach, and with six of the top seven returning from last year's squad and one of the top newcomers in the nation, the Rebels hope to take it to another level in 2018.